bas080/fluff/doc/README.md

 ### Command line interface

-The executable script is named `fluff`.
+The executable script is named `fluffer`.
 After installing this either globally or having the path where the executable file is located be added to the PATH variable, you can start using it in your command line.